codee-com/open-catalog/Checks/PWR024/README.md

 }
 ```

-This can be easily fixed by removing the `j` increment and calculating it as a
+This can be easily fixed by moving the iterator initializer inside the for
-function of variable `i`.
+statement:

 ```c
 void example(int **A, int n, int m) {